 Travel Blog Income Report for 2017

 In mid-2017, when I’d made some money with my blog and was trying to figure out how to make more – and determine whether this could actually be a full time gig – I devoured income reports from successful travel bloggers.
 I wanted to know if this was economically feasible as a JOB.
 What does it look like to travel blog full time?
 How do you earn money as a travel blogger?
+(Psst: I actually have a HUGE guide answering this question in detail: read my travel blog monetization guide.)

 After all, that’s the question I’m asked most frequently when I say that I’m a travel blogger: “but do you actually earn money doing that?”
 And yes, it’s awkward EVERY time.